neondatabase/website/content/docs/manage/endpoints.md

 ### How to size your compute endpoint

-Ideally, a right-sized compute should hold your working set in memory and handle the maximum number of concurrent connections.
+Ideally, for smaller datasets, you want to keep as much of your dataset in memory (RAM) as possible.
+This improves performance by minimizing I/O operations.
+We recommend a compute size that can hold your full dataset in memory.
+For larger datasets, a right-sized compute should hold your working set in memory.

 <Admonition type="note">
 Neon Pro Plan users can configure the size of their computes.
 The compute size for Free Tier users is set at .25 CU (.25 vCPU and 1 GB RAM).